Skip to content

 List<MysqlData> getAll(@Param(Constants.WRAPPER) Wrapper wrapper);

-Using XML Configuration for Queries
+Using XML to Configure Queries

 List<MysqlData> getAll(Wrapper ew);